DistributedCollective/sov-protocol-subgraphs/DEPLOY.md

   - startBlock: Block number from which to start indexing

 Ensure to fill in the necessary addresses and block numbers for each network.
 The block number should correspond to the block in which the deployment was done to optimize load and avoid losing any events.
+It is also important to add the rpc to the config file.

 ## Development